codexpress-myanmar-hku/visualisationPage/README.md

-# CodeXpress Data Visualiztion Application
+# CodeXpress Data Visualization Application
 Data Visualization using data from ThinkSpeak